Adversarial training approach for local data debiasing: Experimental evaluation

-\paragraph{Scenario 4 : local sanitization.} The local sanitization scenario corresponds to a private use of the sanitizer.
+\paragraph{Scenario 4 : local sanitization.} The local sanitization scenario corresponds to local use of the sanitizer by the individual himself.
 For instance, the sanitizer could be used as part of a mobile phone application providing individuals with a mean to remove some sensitive attributes from their profile before disclosing it to an external entity.
 In this scenario, we assume the existence of a biased classifier, trained to predict the original decision $\{Y\}_{tr}$ on the original dataset $\{A\}_{tr}$.
-The user has no control on this classifier, but he is allowed nonetheless to perform the sanitization locally on his profile before submitting it to the existing classifier.
-This classifier is applied on the sanitized test set $\{\bar{A}\}_{ts}$ and its accuracy is measured with respect to the original decision $\{Y\}_{ts}$ as well as the fairness enhancement quantified by the $\myDI{}$.
+The user has no control on this classifier, but he is allowed nonetheless to perform the sanitization locally on his profile before submitting it to the existing classifier similarly to the recruitment scenario discussed in the introduction.
+This classifier is applied on the sanitized test set $\{\bar{A}\}_{ts}$ and its accuracy is measured with respect to the original decision $\{Y\}_{ts}$ as well as its fairness quantified by $\myDI{}$.

-All scenarios require the use of a sanitized version of the dataset (either $\bar{A}$ or $\bar{Y}$ or both) for either training the model or computing results (the decision accuracy $\myAcc{}$, $\myDI{}$ and $\eqod{}$).
-We use $\heuristic{}$ to select the version of the dataset to use.
-In fact, for each value of $\alpha$, we generate a new version of the sanitized dataset at the end of each epoch.